Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 ### Recap everything

-So know we are done with the reversing part, with our input, the program will:
+So now we are done with the reversing part.
+With our input, the program will:

 - Consider each character as a move on a rubiks cube, applying said move
 - Consider the flatenned shuffled cube as a list of slide puzzle moves